Amor Fati & Memento Mori — Embracing Both Life And Death

 Amor fati and memento mori are two powerful Stoic concepts.

-- Amor Fati, a Latin phrase meaning “love of one’s fate,” teaches us how to accept what has been dealt to us without grumbling or getting angry.
+• Amor Fati, a Latin phrase meaning “love of one’s fate,” advises us to peacefully accept what has been dealt to us, and try again without losing enthusiasm.

 Amor Fati, Friedrich Nietzsche, And Stoicism